OISC ACCREDITED UK IMMIGRATION ADVISERS

-Where to take British Citizen test?
+Where to take Life in the UK test?

-There are 30 test centers across the UK where applicants can take the British Citizen test.
+There are 30 test centers across the UK where applicants can take the test.
 All 30 centers are run by the official government service.
 The test needs to be booked at least three days in advance and costs £50.
 You choose the location for your test when you book it online.
 You will need an email address, debit/credit card, and an accepted form of ID to be able to book the test.

-Which English test or exam for British Citizenship?
+English language test for British Citizenship?

 To become a British citizen, you may need to prove your knowledge of the English language if you are 18 or over.
 There are some extenuating circumstances where those applying will not need to provide any certification, but for the majority, they will need to have either an English qualification at B1 level or a degree taught or researched in English.